01183 218197

 The research by a price comparison website found that Brits have never switched car insurance providers,energy suppliers, bank accounts or mortgage and credit card providers.

-Despite this, 53 per cent of people do not feel that they are being valued for their customer loyalty.
+Despite this, 53 per cent of people did not feel that they were being valued for their customer loyalty.
 The research found that shockingly 31 per cent of people have never changed their bank accounts.
 18 per cent of people have never changed their mobile phone provider and 14 per cent of people have never changed their mortgage lender.

 Consumers are potentially missing out on getting a better deal and more for their money.
 At a time of financial hardship it is important to research what is out there and how much money could be saved by switching providers.